“”

 Hi [First Name],

-[Leave a Google Review →]
+[Leave us a Google Review →]

-We read every comment.
-Thanks again!
+We read every single one.
+Thanks again.

 — [Your Team Name]